A regime of linear stability for the Einstein-scalar field system with applications to nonlinear Big Bang formation: Abstract

 \section{Abstract}

-We linearize the Einstein-scalar field equations, expressed relative to constant mean curvature (CMC)-transported spatial coordinates gauge, around members of the well-known family of Kasner solutions on $(0,\infty) \times \mathbb{T}^3.$ The Kasner solutions model a spatially uniform scalar field evolving in a (generally) spatially anisotropic spacetime that expands towards the future and that has a ``Big Bang'' singularity at $\lbrace t = 0 \rbrace.$ We place initial data for the linearized system along $\lbrace t = 1 \rbrace \simeq \mathbb{T}^3$ and study the linear solution's behavior in the collapsing direction $t \downarrow 0.$ Our main result is the identification of a new form of \emph{approximate $L^2$ monotonicity} for the linear solutions that holds whenever the background Kasner solution is sufficiently close to the spatially isotropic Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) solution.
-Using the approximate monotonicity, we derive sharp information about the asymptotic behavior of the linear solution as $t \downarrow 0.$ In particular, we show that some of its time-rescaled components converge to regular functions defined along $\lbrace t = 0 \rbrace.$ In addition, we motivate the preferred direction of the approximate monotonicity by showing that the CMC-transported spatial coordinates gauge can be realized as a limiting version of a family of parabolic gauges for the lapse variable.
-An approximate $L^2$ monotonicity inequality also holds in the parabolic gauges, but the corresponding parabolic PDEs are locally well-posed only in the collapsing direction.

-In the companion article \cite{iRjS2014b}, we use the strength of our linear stability results to prove a stable singularity formation result for the nonlinear equations.
-Specifically, we show that the FLRW solution is globally stable in the collapsing direction $t \downarrow 0$ under small perturbations of its data at $\lbrace t = 1 \rbrace.$
+We linearize the Einstein-scalar field equations, expressed relative to constant mean curvature (CMC)-transported spatial coordinates gauge, around members of the well-known family of Kasner solutions on $(0,\infty) \times \mathbb{T}^3$.
+The Kasner solutions model a spatially uniform scalar field evolving in a (typically) spatially anisotropic spacetime that expands towards the future and that has a ``Big Bang'' singularity at $\lbrace t = 0 \rbrace$.
+We place initial data for the linearized system along $\lbrace t = 1 \rbrace \simeq \mathbb{T}^3$ and study the linear solution's behavior in the collapsing direction $t \downarrow 0$.
+Our first main result is the proof of an \emph{approximate $L^2$ monotonicity identity} for the linear solutions.
+Using it, we prove a linear stability result that holds when the background Kasner solution is sufficiently close to the Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) solution.
+In particular, we show that as $t \downarrow 0$, various time-rescaled components of the linear solution converge to regular functions defined along $\lbrace t = 0 \rbrace$.
+In addition, we motivate the preferred direction of the approximate monotonicity by showing that the CMC-transported spatial coordinates gauge can be viewed as a limiting version of a family of parabolic gauges for the lapse variable; an approximate monotonicity identity and corresponding linear stability results also hold in the parabolic gauges, but the corresponding parabolic PDEs are locally well-posed only in the direction $t \downarrow 0$.
+Finally, based on the linear stability results, we outline a proof of the following result, whose complete proof will appear elsewhere: the FLRW solution is globally nonlinearly stable in the collapsing direction $t \downarrow 0$ under small perturbations of its data at $\lbrace t = 1 \rbrace$.